A-Hoblit/imagegallery/README.md

-This application is a fully-featured image gallery application on a serverless architecture.
+This application is a fully-featured image gallery on a serverless architecture.

 # Gallery App Roadmap